Chi-Chi (Dragon Ball): Development

 Chi-Chi is known by different names in other language localizations of the Dragon Ball anime adaptation.
-For example, she is known as "Kika" in Portuguese dub, and in Latin-American Spanish dub as "Milk".
-Lisa Nguyen from TheGamer suggested that her name was changed for Latin American localizations because the word "chi chi" is used as vulgar slang for female bodily fluids or genitalia in the region.
+For example, she is known as "claudia" in Brazilian Portuguese dub, and in Hispanic-American Spanish dub as "Milk".
+Lisa Nguyen from TheGamer suggested that her name was changed for Latin American localizations because the word "chi chi" is used as vulgar slang for female breasts or urine in the regions.
 Her original swimsuit style costume was based on a costume earlier manga character from the same creator called Pola from Pola & Roid.
-Toriyama had jokingly expressed slight disdain for the character in a 2003 interview by saying:
+Toriyama had expressed slight disdain for the character in a 2003 interview by saying:

 This was after one of the animators asked Toriyama if he preferred either Bulma or Chi-Chi.

 Portrayal

 Chi-Chi is voiced by Mayumi Shō in the Japanese version of the series up until Dragon Ball Z episode 88, from which point she is voiced by Naoko Watanabe.
+However, in Dragon Ball Daima, a mini version of Chi-Chi was voiced by Ai Kakuma.
 In the Funimation English dub, she is voiced by Laura Bailey as a child and Cynthia Cranz as an adult.
 In the Ocean dub, she was voiced by Andrea Libman as a child and by Laara Sadiq and Lisa Ann Beley respectively as an adult.

 Chi-Chi is portrayed by American actress Jamie Chung in the American live-action film Dragonball Evolution; her voice was dubbed over by Ami Koshimizu in the Japanese version of the film.
 An important scene in the film involves Chi-Chi fighting a duplicate of herself, the development of which Chung described as a "technical, meticulous process" which took three days to film.
 Chung worked extensively with her stunt double for the scene, which involved mimicking each other's movements in conjunction with the use of CGI body replacement technology, or engaging with an imaginary version of herself.

 Personality

-The character is portrayed as temperamental, tough, and tomboyish.
+As a child, Chi-Chi's personality is innocent, shy and sweet.
+In Dragon Ball Z onwards, she takes on a tiger mother archetype and frequently has violent outbursts towards Goku and the other characters.